shreyam91/Remote-patient-management-system/README.md

-                            How to install a project in your system a.open project in any editor of your choice b.open terminal and type cd frontend or backend c.npm i to install node-modules package d.npm run start for frontend e.npm run dev for backend
+                            How to install a project in your system
+1. Open the project in any editor of your choice
+2. open terminal and type cd frontend or backend
+3. npm i to install node-modules package
+4. npm run start for frontend
+5. npm run dev for backend